inframanufaktur/rss-manufaktur/README.md

 The cache folder is `./posts`.

-The cache name is automatically generated based on `parserInfo.url`, replacing `www.`.
-For `www.zachleat.com` the cache is stored in `./posts/zachleat.com.json`.
+The cache name is automatically generated based on `parserInfo.url`, replacing `www.` and adding the hashed URL `pathname`.
+This allows to have multiple feeds from the same host (e.g. for following multiple categories or authors which do not have their own feeds).

+### Rebuilding Feeds

+The generated site itself is static.
+To update the feeds you’ll need to trigger a rebuild at certain intervals (e.g. every night).

+On most hosting providers you’ll be able to do so via [CRON jobs](https://en.wikipedia.org/wiki/Cron).
+Netlify provided a [guide for scheduled deploys](https://www.netlify.com/blog/how-to-schedule-deploys-with-netlify/) on their blog.
+The same concept can be adapted for [DigitalOcean functions](https://docs.digitalocean.com/products/functions/) or your own server.

+### Existing Feeds

+As `@inframanufaktur/blog-parser` collects existing feeds from the blog page, we can use this information to show them when building.
+Please use first party feeds whenever possible.
+They are most likely better.

 ## What it needs